tednaleid/blog/docs/_posts/2021-05-02-kafka-topic-partitioning-replication.markdown

 ---
-title: Kafka Topic Partitioning and Replication
+title: Kafka Topic Partitioning and Replication Critical Configuration Tips
 ---

 #### tl;dr - Kafka configs you should consider using